matthewwardrop/spec-classes/docsite/docs/index.md

 of base Python classes where functionality overlaps, and should always be intuitive otherwise (e.g. when type-checking is violated).

-**Performance is important.** Although performance is not the primary goal of `spec_classes`, given the targeted feature-set the overhead introduced should be a small as possible.
-In the future, we may also add the option of disabling certain run-time validation for execution in trusted environments where performance is more critical.
+**Performance is important.** Although performance is not the primary goal of `spec_classes`, given the targeted feature-set, the overhead introduced should be as small as possible.

 ## Example